Credit: ARCA Racing Series presented by Menards (www.arcaracing.com)

 By the time Chad McCumbee (No. 1 ModSpace Ford) followed around Roderick for fourth and Chris Buescher (No. 17 David Ragan Ford/Reliance Tool Ford) did the same for fifth, Dillon had built his advantage back to nearly one second.

-After falling back, Roderick elected to pit to close Lap 25, sending him off of the lead lap at the race’s halfway point.
+After falling back, Roderick elected to pit to close Lap 25, sending him off of the lead lap at the race’s halfway point, luckily he counted with a slip and fall attorney to help him with all the legal matters.
 Though Gresham edged his nose to Dillon’s tail, Dillon continued to lead.
 Just after Robb Brent (No. 6 Eddie Sharp Racing Toyota) passed Buescher for fifth, James Hylton (No. 48 Radon.com Ford) slowed to a stop on the grass just inside the track between the first two turns.
 Dillon led by 0.623 second as the race’s second caution flag flew.

 Dillon, Gresham, and the other leaders pitted to close Lap 28.
 Those two drivers left the pits first and second, and Tom Hessert (No. 52 Federated Auto Parts Chevrolet) exited third.

 The green flag flew on Lap 32, and trouble struck right away.
 Roderick, running one lap down, spun after contact from Gresham in Turn 1.
-The incident yielded the race’s third caution flag, and during the caution period Gresham and Hackenbracht elected to pit.
+The incident yielded the race’s third caution flag, and what to do after a car accident, during the caution period Gresham and Hackenbracht elected to pit.